MarcoLoPinto/Totally-Random-Battle-Simulator/README.md

 1. +Now you can see the life of the players!
 2. +Modified graphics a bit.
 3. +Added manual creation of players!
+4. Added "BACK" button!
-4. -Removed Entity0
+5. -Removed Entity0

 ## To-Do

 1. Add "save file" button
+2. Add graphic battle (still to decide)
-2. Major releases that came out of my mind
+3. Major releases that came out of my mind